-Arnaud Texier de la Pommeraye: French soldier, American teacher
+Arnaud Texier de la Pommeraye: French Soldier, American Teacher

 Fighting for France

-Arnaud Texier de la Pommeraye was born on September 3 or 4, 1768 in Poitiers, France, the second oldest of Pierre and Rose Texier de la Pommeraye’s 13 children.
+Arnaud Texier de la Pommeraye was born on September 3 or 4, 1768 in Poitiers, France.
+He was the second oldest of Pierre and Rose Texier de la Pommeraye’s 13 children.
 His name suggests a noble origin, and judging from his subsequent writings, he received a good education.
-Texier de la Pommeraye joined the French army in 1784, serving in the Regiment of the Dauphin until 1786, and then, during 1787-89, in the French navy off the coasts of Spain, Portugal and the Levant.
+Texier de la Pommeraye joined the French army in 1784.
+He served in the Regiment of the Dauphin until 1786, and then, during 1787-89, in the French navy off the coasts of Spain, Portugal and the Levant.
 In 1792, after the French Revolution, Texier de la Pommeraye became a captain of the 2nd battalion of the National Guard of Vienne, the French department in which Poitiers is located.
 He fought at the Battle of Jemappes in Belgium.
 Wounded in the shoulder in May 1793, Texier de la Pommeraye nonetheless distinguished himself during the siege of Valenciennes.
 Later that year, commanding the 23rd battalion of chasseurs à pied, he was twice wounded when fighting against counter-revolutionary forces in the Vendée.
 (1)

 Texier de la Pommeraye was subsequently part of the army that crossed the Rhine in 1797.
 As such, he became privy to documents of the Austrian chancery that were seized by the French, including correspondence between French General Pichegru and the Prince of Condé, which indicated that the former was plotting in favour of the monarchy’s restoration.